- ESTIMATED COMPLETION TIME: 20-30 minutes

 After the first two windows, where there is the agreement to check and the file to use by default with Git, there are almost a dozen windows where you have to check what you want: here you can safely let everything by default if you don't really know what are you doing; here onward there are all the choices

-- Now install the Jre and Jdk, then the Github Desktop App ( these installations shoudn't give you any problems )
+- Now install the Github Desktop App ( this installation shoudn't give you any problem )